 What data gets stored

 The Gloo snapshot that the agent sends to the management server is stored in the management server’s backing storage.
 For an example of how to check the data that gets stored, see Review data in Redis.

 - Gloo custom resources that you create.
-The management server translates Gloo resources into Istio resources and displays them in the Gloo UI.
+The management server translates Gloo resources and displays them in the Gloo UI.

 - Internal resources that are computed in memory by each agent and pushed to the management server without being persisted in the workload cluster.
 Internal resources include:

 Gatewayresources, which contain information about gateway endpoints in the cluster.

 CertificateRequestresources, which are used in internal multi-step workflows that involve both the agent and the management server.

 Review the following options for setting up backing storage.

 gloo-mesh namespace of the management cluster when you install the Gloo management server and UI components.
 The Gloo management server replicas and the Gloo UI are automatically configured to read from and write data to this Redis instance for a global view of your Gloo environment.

 Using a local Redis instance is not a recommended practice for production.
 To achieve higher availability, disaster recovery and add other security features, bring your own Redis instance instead.